 Players cannot participate in any games or practices with any Splints or Casts.

 Inspect practice fields.
-Each coach is responsible to satisfy her/himself as to the condition of the field before helding practices.
-We have valuateers working at the fields that will repair any field before holding practices.
+Each coach is responsible to satisfy her/himself as to the condition of the field before holding practices.
 We have volunteers working at the fields that will repair any problems before your game - CALL THE FIELD CREW VIA A FIELD MONITOR !!
 Field Monitors will be wearing orange vests and circulating on game days.